 This document is the ATC system Planning Criteria.
 These criteria define system performance requirements.
 Consideration is given to ensure a safe and reliable transmission system.
 These criteria address customer expectations and compliance with NERC standards.
-These criteria apply to the ATC transmission system operated at 69-kV and above.
+These criteria apply to the ATC transmission system operated at 69-kV and above, unless noted otherwise.